 How to Bargain at Yatai Xinyang Fashion and Gift Market

 Vendors here are reasonably honest, but they're trying to make as much money as they can.
-They're also used to day-stopping tourists ready to drop a load of cash before they head to the airport, so bargain hard before you buy.
-Start at 10 percent the asking price and never pay more than 30 percent of the original fee—even if the vendor acts offended over your "low" offer.
+They're also used to tourists ready to use up their cash before heading to the airport, so bargain hard before you buy.
+Start at 10 percent of the asking price and never pay more than 30 percent of the original fee—even if the vendor acts offended over your "low" offer.
 But remember, you get what you pay for—if your watch doesn't work after a few weeks, don't wonder too hard why.